Thursday, September 13, 2012

 Dirt 103

 We groundskeepers knew dirt.
 We writers knew speech.
-We old souls knew we didn't know, but had a inkling speech was a lot like dirt.
+We old souls knew we didn't know, but had an inkling speech was a lot like dirt.

-On the low end of speech you had your fill dirt--clay chunked up with construction waste.
+On the low end of speech you had your "clean fill"--clay dirt chunked up with construction waste.
 On the high end of speech you had your compost--top soil in a marinade of steer manure.

-I, of course, grew up speaking fill dirt; and the low end of it at that.
+I, of course, grew up speaking clean fill; and the low end of it at that.
 I'd say I grew up on the wrong side of the tracks, except that I grew up on the tracks; my parents' house faced the tracks--four sets of tracks.
 Not that I felt deprived; in my kid head tracks were it--as good as life got.

 "That's because you're a bonehead, son."